Urban and Environmental Planning, MUEP

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-The personal statement should be no longer than 600 words and must address the applicant's academic and professional background and, if appropriate, preparation for the selected area of specialty; written samples or a portfolio may be included, though these are not required.
+- academic or professional background and, if appropriate, preparation for the selected area of specialty (This may include written samples or a portfolio, but they are not required.)

 Flexible Degree Options